LeonardosGitHub/agility18_iControl_LX_Lab/docs/_build/html/_sources/class1/module4/lab2.rst.txt

 Task 1 - Update our iControl LX Extension - Handle POST Requests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Here we will add some more code to our extension to handle ``POST`` requests but also add some troubleshooting statements
+Here we will add code to our extension to handle ``POST`` requests, as well as add some troubleshooting statements.

-First thing to do is enable our ``f5-logger``.
-This will log messages to `/var/log/restnoded/restnoded.log`
+The first thing we must do is enable our ``f5-logger``.
+This will log messages to `/var/log/restnoded/restnoded.log`.

 Perform the following steps to complete this task:

 #.
 Execute ``vi /var/config/rest/iapps/HelloWorld/nodejs/hello_world.js`` to
-   edit the file
+   edit the file.

 #.
-Below the first comment
+Below the first comment,

    .. code::